lupyuen/lupyuen.github.io/src/iot.md

 LoRaWAN Zig App [lorawan_test.zig](https://github.com/lupyuen/zig-bl602-nuttx/blob/main/lorawan_test.zig) successfully joins the LoRaWAN Network (ChirpStack on RAKwireless WisGate) and sends a Data Packet to the LoRaWAN Gateway yay!

 # Safety Checks

+_Our IoT App is now in Zig instead of C. Do we gain anything?_

 TODO